Sales by Product Tag Report

 shopify sales by product type

-You can undoubtedly see the deals information grouped by product tag alongside the data on the topographical location of shoppers.
+You can easily see the sales data grouped by product tag alongside the data on the geographical location of shoppers.

 See what provinces, cities, and countries you have the most or least purchases for specific product tags.